citp/privacy-policy-historical/e/ex/exc/exceltemplates.net.md

-> *The following text is extracted and transformed from the exceltemplates.net privacy policy that was archived on 2012-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120613194231id_/http%3A//exceltemplates.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the exceltemplates.net privacy policy that was archived on 2012-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121223235037id_/http%3A//exceltemplates.net/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Excel Templates

 **Exceltemplates.net Privacy Statement**